yun-vis/fhstp-bcc-csharp/pages/performance.md

         Console.WriteLine("Running methods asynchronously on multiple threads.");
         Task taskA = new Task(MethodA);
+        // Task taskB = new Task(MethodB);
+        // Task taskC = new Task(MethodC);
         taskA.Start();
+        // taskB.Start();
+        // taskC.Start();

-        // Task.Run(action) internally uses the default TaskScheduler, which means it always offloads a task to the thread pool.
-StartNew(action), on the other hand, uses the scheduler of the current thread which may not use thread pool at all!
-This can be a matter of concern particularly when we work with the UI thread!
+        // Task.Run(action) internally uses the default TaskScheduler, which means it
+        // always offloads a task to the thread pool.
+        // StartNew(action), on the other hand, uses the scheduler of the current thread
+        // which may not use thread pool at all!
+This can be a matter of concern
+        // particularly when we work with the UI thread!
         Task taskB = Task.Factory.StartNew(MethodB);
         Task taskC = Task.Run(new Action(MethodC));
         // Task taskC = Task.Factory.StartNew(A, CancellationToken.None, TaskCreationOptions.DenyChildAttach, TaskScheduler.Default);